(Editor, R.J. Bradshaw).

 As most members will undoubtedly testify, the NHBS Journal, Horse Brass is as eagerly anticipated as are any of our meetings!
 It is through the journal that individual members can inform us of their own finds and interests and each issue contains many articles that over the years have added a great deal of regional flavour and interest to the hobby, which, were it not for this excellent publication, may go otherwise unrecorded.

-In this vein then, it is one of the foremost aims of the society to add to the sum of knowledge on the subject twice yearly, with a series of in-depth articles that focus on a variety of related subjects such as heraldic subjects often found in horse brass design, maker’s marks, articles on saddlers and harness makers, horse parades as well as articles that focus on the emotive, and the often controversial subject of fakes and forgeries.
+In this vein then, it is one of the foremost aims of the society to add to the sum of knowledge on the subject twice yearly, with a series of in-depth articles that focus on a variety of related subjects such as horse brass design, maker’s marks, articles on saddlers and harness makers, horse parades as well as articles that focus on the emotive, and the often controversial subject of fakes and forgeries.